Search This Blog

 Finally, a meeting without the meeting minutes documenting the decisions made to avoid further meetings or actions identified on who should do what by when question the productivity of such meetings.
 A project manager in these cases should become a good facilitator, leader, and coach to keep the meeting in focus, document notes, and coach the team towards effective meetings.

 So, meet effectively and only when required.
-Would you agree?
+Wouldn't you agree?

 Wednesday, April 30, 2014